lukepulaski/lukepulaski.github.io/tristan-smith-campaign/tristan-smith-campaign.md

 ## Overview

 Since September of 2025, I have been contributing to [Tristan Smith's campaign for a seat on the school committee](https://www.smithforlynn.com/) of Lynn, Massachusetts, a mid-size city north of Boston and adjacent to my hometown of Swampscott.
-Although plenty of volunteeers have generously showed up to canvass and hold signs on roadside islands, his campaign

 ## Background